Arseni1919/Learning_DRL/README.md

 The authors define three properties that are important for every role: (1) it needs to be dynamic to the changes of an env; (2) it needs to identifiable, i.e. to be temporary stable, so that the behaviour is consistent with time; (3) it needs to be specialized so that different robots can identify each other's roles and to be able to learn from agents with similar roles.
 So the ROMA works as follows (plus-minus): it encodes the trajectory into role, composes the loss for _identifiable_ property.
 Then, it computes the loss for _specialized_ property.
 Then, it uses the QMIX loss for the $Q_{tot}$.
 After the reword is generated the gradients propagate back.

+<img src="pics/roma_1.png" width="700">

-> The method achieved SOTA results on the SMAC benchmark.
-That is good.
-But the disadvantage is that the method is relatively complicated.
+The method achieved SOTA results on the SMAC benchmark.
+The disadvantage is that the method is relatively complicated.
 There are 5 learnable different NNs, the loss function is complex, and there are many parameters.
 Maybe that is why ROMA is not used as a benchmark in the papers that came afterword.

-<img src="pics/roma_1.png" width="700">
+> ROMA uses latent spaces to learn "roles" for agents.

 ### MADDPG (2020)